-It is the expectation that all schools and services comply with the requirements of the policy and procedures for safer recruitment in education.
-GEMS will audit the compliance with its safer recruitment policy periodically via review of individual schools Single Central Records.
+It is the expectation that all schools adhere to the concepts of the policy and procedures for safer recruitment in education.
+GEMS will audit the compliance with its safer recruitment policy periodically via review of the individual Single Central Records.

-Should senior leaders have questions about the detail of any of the GEMS safer recruitment checks these should be directed through the individual school's HR Business Partner.
+Should senior leaders have questions about the detail of any of the GEMS safer recruitment checks these should be directed through individual school HR Business Partners.
 Please reference GEMS Safer Recruitment Policy for the detail relevant to your individual schools, see link below.

 For specific details relating to safer recruitment in GEMS' schools we ask all employees to direct these questions through the school's HR Manager.
-However, the exact detail and expectations of all pre-employment checks can be found in the Safer Recruitment policy found on GEMS SharePoint GEMSNET Policies & Documents - Safer Recruitment Policy
+However, the exact detail and expectations of all pre-employment checks can be found in the Safer Recruitment policy found on GEMS SharePoint GEMSNET Policies & Documents - Safer Recruitment Policy.
 Employees will also be subject to ongoing checks through the government in the schools' locality.